pu2clr/SI4735/README.md

 The SI4735 class implements a set of methods to apply patches and deal with SSB mode.
 All API documentation about pathces can be seen [here](https://pu2clr.github.io/SI4735/extras/apidoc/html/group__group17.html).

-The SSB patches used in some examples of this library were tested only on SI4735-D60 and SI4732-A10 devices.  __The updates used in that examples are unlikely to work on other SI47XX devices__.
+The SSB patches used in some examples of this library were tested only on SI4735-D60 and SI4732-A10 devices.  __The updates used in those examples are unlikely to work on other SI47XX devices__.

 __First of all, it is important to say that the SSB patch content is not part of this library__.
 The patches used with test purpose here were made available by Mr. [Vadim Afonkin](https://youtu.be/fgjPGnTAVgM) on his [Dropbox repository](https://www.dropbox.com/sh/xzofrl8rfaaqh59/AAA5au2_CVdi50NBtt0IivyIa?dl=0).
 Also, on Silcon Labs website, [support and community](https://www.silabs.com/community/audio-radio/forum.topic.20.10.html/ssb_and_or_ask_fskn-nJpo), there is a topic called "__SSB and/or ASK/FSK/nPSK demodulation on Si radio chips__".
 If you follow that topic, you will see a post from a member called "__DASM__" making available a [link to a patch](https://www.silabs.com/content/usergenerated/asi/cloud/attachments/siliconlabs/en/community/groups/audio-radio/forum/jcr:content/content/primary/qna/ssb_and_or_ask_fskn-nJpo/lookattachment_p216-Fwrr/si4735_patch.txt) for the SI4735-D60 and SI4732-A10.
 The structure of this file is a bit different if compared with Vadim's files __amrx_6_0_1_ssbrx_patch_full_0x9D29.csg__ and __amrx_6_0_1_ssbrx_patch_init_0xA902.csg__.
 However, they have the same idea and can be easily adjusted for patching.
-If you have some experience with C, all you have to do is following the recommendations of the SI47XX PROGRAMMING GUIDE AN332; page 219.
+If you have some experience with C, all you have to do is follow the recommendations of the SI47XX PROGRAMMING GUIDE AN332; page 219.

 IT IS IMPORTANT TO NOTE THAT THE AUTHOR OF THIS LIBRARY DOES NOT ENCOURAGE ANYONE TO USE THE SSB PATCHES CONTENT FOR COMMERCIAL PURPOSES. __IN OTHER WORDS, THIS LIBRARY ONLY SUPPORTS SSB PATCHES, THE PATCHES THEMSELVES ARE NOT PART OF THIS LIBRARY__.

-#### What does SSB patch means?
+#### What does SSB patch mean?

 In this context, a patch is a piece of software used to change the behavior of the SI4735-D60 and SI4732-A10 device.

 There is little information available about patching the SI4735-D60 and SI4732-A10.
 The following information is the understanding of the author of this project and it is not necessarily correct.

 A patch is executed internally (run by internal MCU) of the device.
-Usually, patches are  used to fixes bugs or add improvements and new features of the firmware installed in the internal ROM of the device.
+Usually, patches are  used to fix bugs or add improvements and new features of the firmware installed in the internal ROM of the device.
 Patches to the SI473X are distributed in binary form and have to be transferred to the internal RAM of the device by the host MCU (in this case Arduino boards).
 Since the RAM is volatile memory, the patch stored into the device gets lost when you turn the system off.
-Consequently, the content of the patch has to be transferred again to the device each time after turn the system on or reset the device.
+Consequently, the content of the patch has to be transferred again to the device each time after turning the system on or resetting the device.

 I would like to thank [Mr Vadim Afonkin](https://youtu.be/fgjPGnTAVgM) for making available the SSBRX patches for SI4735-D60 on his [Dropbox repository](https://www.dropbox.com/sh/xzofrl8rfaaqh59/AAA5au2_CVdi50NBtt0IivyIa?dl=0).
 On this repository you have two files, __amrx_6_0_1_ssbrx_patch_full_0x9D29.csg__ and __amrx_6_0_1_ssbrx_patch_init_0xA902.csg__.
 It is important to know that the patch content of the original files is constant hexadecimal representation used by the language C/C++.
 Actally, the original files are in ASCII format (not in binary format).
-If you are not using C/C++ or if you want to load the files directly to the SI4735-D60 or SI4732-A10, you must convert the values to numeric value of the hexadecimal constants.
+If you are not using C/C++ or if you want to load the files directly to the SI4735-D60 or SI4732-A10, you must convert the values to numeric values of the hexadecimal constants.

 ##### For example: